soasme/nim-schedules/README.md

 Note:

-* Don't forget adding `--threads:on` when compile your application.
+* Don't forget adding `--threads:on` when compiling your application.
 * The library schedules all jobs at a regular interval, but it'll be impacted by your system load.